KernFerm/treasure-hunt/README.md

 ## Welcome

-Find The Treause Behind The Door created by kernferm
+Find The Treasure Behind The Door created by kernferm

 made in notepad , works as a `.bat`